adalinama/Predicting-Recipes-Ratings/README.md

     <iframe src="assets/uni-fig-all.html" width='100%' height= 435 align='center' frameBorder=0></iframe>
 </p>

-For the last step to clean the dataset, we grouped the data based on recipes and put all reviews of each recipe into lists separated by ‘user_id’ and ’ratings’.
+For the last step to clean the dataset, we grouped the data based on recipes and put all reviews of each recipe into lists separated by `user_id` and `ratings`.

 The final step specifically for answering our question was choosing to The first five rows of our dataframe are included below: